Natural and chemical-free Bee And Wasp Repellents

 I’m sometimes asked about my recommendations for a way to repel bees and wasps that can be used without causing harm to either.

-There are a number of products available, including very effective natural based ingredients that can be used on the skin, and elsewhere.
-This page focuses on some of the ways in which you can discourage bees and wasps by using items you might find in the store cupboard, or at the very least, you could make at home.
+This page focuses on some of the ways in which you can discourage bees and wasps by using items you might purchase cheaply, find in the store cupboard, or at the very least, you could make at home.

 Natural and chemical-free repellents